ChrisSantosLang/redscience/docs/source/usecases.rst

 social designs via simulations before deploying them in real-life.
-When the most :doc:`comprehensive Olympics <tournament>` in redscience is sufficiently comprehensive and its top non-human players are sufficiently skilled, the alternative approach would boil-down to building real-world teams that match the team-sizes, personality ratios, curriculum ratios, and collaboration techniques of those top players.
+When the most :doc:`comprehensive Olympics <tournament>` in redscience is sufficiently comprehensive and its top non-human players are sufficiently skilled, the alternative approach will already have been completed for you and you would simply build real-world teams that match the team-sizes, personality ratios, curriculum ratios, and collaboration techniques of redscience champions.

-If scripture were a guide for social engineering, platforms like redscience would be its replacement, but, unlike scripture, redscience needn't identify with any particular religion and offers those who question its wisdom a procedure to challenge that wisdom.
+If scripture were a guide for social engineering, platforms like redscience would be its replacement, but, unlike scripture, redscience needn't identify with any particular religion and it offers those who question its wisdom a procedure to challenge that wisdom.
 For example, if the top non-human champion were a team that included an extreme personality that social engineers hesitated to include in real-world teams (e.g. as some social engineers have hestitated to